susanpallmann/witches-and-wagers/README.md

 ## Dev Diary

+- [X] 08/29/21:

+  * Added detail to immediate to-do list in preparation for a full-day

 - [X] 08/28/21:

   * Rewrote how players' avatars and names are displayed to not require existing slots in the DOM.